-If you’re ready for a balance transfer, you might run into a road block if you want to transfer between the same issuer.
+You may run into a roadblock if you try to transfer a balance between cards from the same issuer.

-So if you’re considering a balance transfer from other credit cards, find out the issuer and what debt the credit card is willing to take on.
+So if you’re considering a balance transfer, find out the issuer and what debt it’s willing to take on.

 Compare balance transfer credit cards